GDR-26/clinic-os-dashboard/README.md

 Designing this dashboard was less about the frontend code and more about figuring out what clinic staff actually need to see, and in what order, during a busy shift.
 Early iterations tried to show everything at once; the more useful version turned out to be a small number of focused panels that each answer one question clearly.

-The other lesson was about making automation visible rather than invisible.
-It's easy to build automation that quietly does its job in the background, but for staff to trust it, they need a way to see what it did and verify the results — which is why "AI Worked Today" and the recovery analytics ended up being as important as the appointment data itself.
+The other lesson was that building automation is only half of the solution.
+Operational teams also need visibility into what the automation is doing, why certain outcomes occurred, and whether those workflows are actually improving clinic operations.
+Features like "AI Worked Today", recovery analytics, and operational insights were designed to provide that transparency and help staff trust the automation running behind the scenes.

 ---